ibm-cloud-docs/citrix-netscaler-vpx/hsm-create-partition.md

 	Manually Zeroized:                  No
 	[OUTPUT OMITTED]
 	```
+	{: codeblock}

-	The output above should show `Logged In` in the HSM Admin login status.
-Otherwise, most operations and commands listed in the following sections will fail as they require administrator access.
+	The output should show `Logged In` in the HSM Admin login status.
+Otherwise, most operations and commands listed in the following sections will fail because they require administrator access.

 3. List any existing partitions: